altumguides/altumguides.github.io/index.md

 	  - Images with more than 3 people in it.
 	  - Images with no faces to identify.
   - Generally speaking, when the subject is in the image and in focus, you don't want to mark it.
-  - Some explanation for special cases:
+  - Special cases:
 	  - The main identity is in the picture but older or younger. *Don't mark*
-	  - The main identity with heavy make up. (?)
+	  - The main identity with heavy make up or pretending to be someone else. (?)
+	  - The main identity that underwent plastic surgery or gender change. (?)
-	  - The
+	  - The main identity that always have

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTcyNDE4NTI0Ml19
+eyJoaXN0b3J5IjpbLTk1NTM0ODc5NF19
 -->